Domestic military deployments by the second Trump administration: Washington, D.C.

-Approximately 2,000 National Guard troops, including about 800 from D.C. were deployed in August 2025.
-The administration federalized the D.C.
-Metropolitan Police Department for 30 days and armed the troops for patrols in tourist areas rather than high-crime zones.
+Approximately 2,000 National Guard troops, including about 800 from the District of Columbia National Guard, were deployed in August 2025 under a presidential memorandum and Executive Order 14339.
+Under Executive Order 14333, the administration federalized the D.C.
+Metropolitan Police Department (MPDC) for 30 days and armed the troops for patrols in tourist areas rather than high-crime zones.
 Trump claimed this had brought "total safety" and a "miracle" reduction in crime, citing a week without murders.
 Before the military intervention, crime statistics showed D.C. being in a 30-year low in crime, although there was a small spike in lethality in 2023 that since came down.
+However, a Washington, D.C., police commissioner was placed on leave for allegedly falsifying crime data in mid-May, and the city police union has claimed that underreporting of crime is a systemic problem.
 Over 700 arrests and 91 illegal firearms seizures were reported by August 24.
 A CNN poll conducted showed that nearly 80% of D.C. residents opposed the deployment.
 Troops were mobilized from Republican-led states which had 10 cities with higher crime rates than D.C.

+The federalization of the MPDC ended on September 10, but the National Guard deployment was initially extended to November 30 and subsequently to February 2026.
+On November 26, a shooting took place outside of Farragut West station, leaving one soldier from the West Virginia National Guard dead and another injured.
+In response, Trump ordered the deployment of 500 additional National Guard troops.